HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 This section provides information on how to enable single sign-on (SSO) for DX and MX.

 Configure OAuth in Websphere to authenticate with HCL DX.
-Connect to the HCL DX core server (for example, on Kubernetes):
+Connect to the HCL DX core server (for example, on Kubernetes) using the following command:

 ```sh
   kubectl exec -it hcl-dx-dev1-core-0 core -n hcl-dx-dev1 -- sh